Stayin-blick/Wall-of-gains/README.md

 ￼
 Contact us:

-As we are a community we want our users to be able to access and ask us questions any time of the day to make this achievable all of our team members personal twitter accounts are hyperlinked within their own template and we also have a link to the discord and twitter for Wall Of Gains.
+As we are a community we want our users to be able to access and ask us questions any time of the day to make this achievable all of our team members personal twitter accounts are hyperlinked within their own template which opens in a new tab, we also have a link to the discord and twitter for Wall Of Gains.
 As the team members are from all around the world we will always respond quick.

 Bugs:

 I ran into a few bugs along the way e.g. iframe not loading correctly due to the websites security protection (https://opensea.io/) which was resolved by using a different marketplace website.

-Validator testing (HTML): issues within the HTML were kept to spelling mistakes and mistypes that cause links and elements not to display properly worked through a majority of fixes.
+Validator testing (HTML & CSS):
-Validator testing (CSS): pulled one issue with the wrong value for top which has been adjusted Accessibility : alt text has been used in every image and link open up in new tabs allowing people to get back to our page easily.
+No errors using both HTML validator and CSS validator Accessibility : alt text has been used in every image and link open up in new tabs allowing people to get back to our page easily.